Founded in 1996, Ignite!

 Not Again!”
 (1999).
 Both books have recently enjoyed second printings.
 A third book, “The Killer Condom,”

 was published in 2009.
-Its sequel, "Down to the Bone," is planned for 2010.
+Its sequel, "Down to the Bone," was published in 2011.
 All four graphic novels inspired hit German

 Ignite!
 Entertainment promotes alternative voices that have